 - Feeling that something is wrong and not being able to define it

 Counseling services are paid for by student fees and are free to all students.
 Those students who wish to use outside mental health providers should consult their health insurance coverage for mental health services.
-As part of the benefits provided under the student health plan, outpatient mental health and substance abuse counseling is covered up to $2,000.
-Inpatient treatment will be covered up to 60 days, not to exceed $50,000 in coverage.

 All counseling services are confidential.
 Counseling Services staff takes its policy on confidentiality extremely seriously.
 No matter who calls seeking information about students or alumni, the answer is always something like this: “We are not allowed to disclose any information about students without a written release of information from that student.
 Therefore, we are not even able to tell you whether a person has ever sought services here.”